 The EUR is calculated using several different methods depending on the project to be carried out.
 However, it involves the use of the same few parameters including the cost of production, capital, the cost of oil, inputs, and technology used to extract oil, etc.

-The production data that is taken is of a minimum of several months.
-It is done because the EUR is an estimation or approximation.
-Hence, several months’ data is required in order to avoid compromising the integrity of the approximation.
+The production data sample that is taken is a minimum of several months.
+It is done because the EUR is an estimation or approximation, and several months’ data is required in order to avoid compromising the integrity of the approximation.

 Changes in the EUR

-The EUR doesn’t remain constant.
-For any production well, reservoir, or oil field, it can change with time.
+The EUR never remains constant.
+For any production well, reservoir, or oil field, the value can change over time.
 The change in EUR depends on a few factors that directly affect the production of oil and gas.
 They include time duration, changes in production technology, changes in oil production infrastructure, changes in methods of oil recovery, and so on.

-Another aspect of oil reserves is that the potential of recoverability of an oil field changes over time.
+The unique aspect of oil reserves is that the potential of recoverability of an oil field can change over time.
 It is possible to convert the probable and possible reserves mentioned above into proven reserves with the passage of time and with the direct influence of the aforementioned factors.